 One million registered nurses are projected to retire in the United States by 2030.
-Nurses with advanced leadership and management skills will be needed to deliver expert care to patients around the country.
+Nurses with advanced leadership and management skills will be needed to deliver expert healthcare services to patients around the country.
 Nurse leaders and managers are highly skilled nursing professionals who work to provide top-quality healthcare.
 In this post, we discuss the responsibilities of nurse leaders and nurse managers, essential qualities and characteristics of nurses in leadership roles, and different leadership styles that nurses can adopt.

 The Main Difference Between Nurse Leaders and Nurse Managers